 The snowmobile, “pickup” and 4 wheels at the rendezvous!

-To fully experience the adventure of the Great North, the Aboriginals will offer you rides on snowmobiles, vans or 4 wheelers.
+To fully experience the adventure of the Great North, the Indigenous will offer you rides on snowmobiles, vans or 4 wheelers.
 What could be better than crisscrossing obscure roads to discover the area’s prized places.
 You can seize the opportunity to learn more about your hosts’ customs and traditions!
 And if you want to spoil your guides, bring a small picnic to share or a gift brought from the South.
 They’ll be thrilled!

 Make way for sport !

 You may not know this, but many nurses take advantage of their stay in the North to maintain their fitness or get back in shape.
 While some communities have gyms or indoor pools, the fact remains that walking and jogging are sports par excellence!
 Are you more of a couch potato?
 Take the opportunity to support the local hockey, baseball or volleyball teams!
-The Aboriginals are very competitive but have good sportsmanship.
+The Indigenous are very competitive but have good sportsmanship.
 Fun guaranteed!

 Holidays create unforgettable moments

 If you’re lucky enough to have your trip to the North coincide with a holiday, such as Christmas or New Year’s Day, you’ll be swept away into a whole new world of cultural traditions.
 There will be all kinds of games, stories and traditional dishes that will create unforgettable memories.
-In certain communities, at Christmas time, the Aboriginals do things differently to amuse and surprise the children.
+In certain communities, at Christmas time, the Indigenous do things differently to amuse and surprise the children.
 The candies literally fall from the sky!
 The famous “candy drop” consists of an airplane flying at low altitude from which candies are launched to the delight of children!

 You won’t be bored in the Great North!
 Once you’re back home in the South, life will seem plain and ordinary.
 Leave behind the subway, work, sleep and your daily routine to live an adventure that will satisfy you on a deeply personal level!